 U.S. stock markets are also recovering from their late September lows.
-These signals indicate that complacency and the narrative of economic recovery is creeping back into markets.
-There is no one better at pushing a narrative than officials in Washington, unless it is Wall Street.
-Their problem, as always, is supporting it with actual facts.
+These signals indicate that complacency and the narrative of economic recovery are creeping back into markets.
+There is no one better at pushing a narrative than officials in Washington unless it is Wall Street.
+Their problem, as always, is supporting it with facts.

 Spot prices will also be a significant factor in bullion demand, of course.
-Prices have risen well-above the recent lows, tempering some interest among bargain hunters.
-The markets also have some convincing to do before investors trust that the recent recovery actually represents a reversal and the start of a new uptrend.
+Prices have risen well above the recent lows, tempering some interest among bargain hunters.
+The markets also have some convincing to do before investors trust that the recent recovery represents a reversal and the start of a new uptrend.

 Clint Siegner is a Director at Money Metals Exchange, a precious metals dealer recently named "Best in the USA" by an independent global ratings group.
 A graduate of Linfield College in Oregon, Siegner puts his experience in business management along with his passion for personal liberty, limited government, and honest money into the development of Money Metals' brand and reach.
 This includes writing extensively on the bullion markets and their intersection with policy and world affairs.